Bala179/nyc-temperature-visualization/README.md

 ## 1. Data

 Folder containing data used in analysis:
-a. `nyc_extracted_temps.csv`: Contains zipcode-wise hourly temperatures in NYC from 2020 onwards.
+  - `nyc_extracted_temps.csv`: Contains zipcode-wise hourly temperatures in NYC from 2020 onwards.
 Temperatures have been recorded at intervals of 3 hours.
 All dates and times are in UTC.
-b. `nyc_daily_XXX.csv` (`XXX` can be `avg`, `min`, or `max`): Contains daily average, minimum, and maximum zipcode-wise temperatures for each day in NY local time.
+  - `nyc_daily_XXX.csv` (`XXX` can be `avg`, `min`, or `max`): Contains daily average, minimum, and maximum zipcode-wise temperatures for each day in NY local time.

 ## 2. Code